 Pike Place Market

-Some things are touristy for a reason and Pike Place is DEFINITELY one of them.
-Founded in the very early 1900s and situated right along Eliot Bay, this public market was originally founded as a place for locals to sell their fish and produce.
+Some things are touristy for a reason and Pike Place (be sure not to say “Pike’s Place” or you risk getting ridiculed mercilessly by locals!) is DEFINITELY one of them.
+Founded in the very early 1900s and situated right along Elliott Bay, this public market was originally founded as a place for locals to sell their fish and produce.

-These days, Pike Place not only serves as one of Seattle’s top tourist attractions (and the 33rd most visited attraction in the WORLD!), but you’ll also find visitors and locals alike shopping for a variety of goods from spices to crystals and comic books and everything in between.
+These days, Pike Place not only serves as one of Seattle’s top tourist attractions (and the 33rd most visited attraction in the WORLD!), but you’ll also find visitors and locals alike shopping for a variety of goods from spices and crystals to comic books and everything in between.

-The market was expanded multiple times throughout the last century, which has left several of the market’s buildings and streets built a bit haphazardly and crookedly, so it feels like you’re exploring Diagon Alley in Harry Potter (cobblestone streets and all!).
+The market was expanded multiple times throughout the last century, which has left several of the market’s buildings and streets built a bit haphazardly and crookedly.
+It feels a bit like you’re exploring Diagon Alley in Harry Potter (cobblestone streets and all!).

 - Old Stove Brewery, for craft brews overlooking the bay;